-The carrier and other network characteristics, such as bearer, signal strength data, etc. are recorded from APIs available from the Android Operation System.
-These metrics are recorded alongside every active measurement or, in some cases, separately.
+The carrier and other network characteristics, such as bearer, signal strength data, etc. are recorded from APIs available from the Android Operation System and iOS (though less information is available on the iOS).
+These metrics are recorded before and after every active measurement.

 How does the app communicate data?